groupdocs-redaction/GroupDocs.Redaction-Products/content/redaction/python-net/_index.en.md

       # more_feature_loop
       - title: "Redact your Classified Data with Ease & Control"
         content: |
-          GroupDocs.Redaction for .NET API grants you complete control over how you want to hide or erase your important classified information from supported document.
+          GroupDocs.Redaction for Python via .NET API grants you complete control over how you want to hide or erase your important classified information from supported document.
 To use our Redaction API is pretty simple and straight forward.

-          In following example, we load a supported document, redact out any text, matching "2 digits, space or nothing, 2 digits, again space and 6 digits" (such as 12 34 567890) with a blue color box using C#.
+          In following example, we load a supported document, redact out any text, matching "2 digits, space or nothing, 2 digits, again space and 6 digits" (such as 12 34 567890) with a blue color box using Python.
 Once that is done, it saves the document in its original format by renaming it with an added suffix "_Redacted":

-          ```cs
-          // Create an instance of Redactor class
-          using (Redactor redactor = new Redactor("sample.docx"))
-          {
+          ```python
+            import groupdocs.redaction as gr
+            import groupdocs.redaction.redactions as grr
+            import groupdocs.pydrawing as grd

+            def run():

+                # Specify the redaction options
+                color = grd.Color.from_argb(255, 220, 20, 60)
+                repl_opt = grr.ReplacementOptions(color)
+                reg_red = grr.RegexRedaction("\\d{2}\\s*\\d{2}[^\\d]*\\d{6}", repl_opt)

+                # Load the document to be redacted
+                with gr.Redactor("source.pdf") as redactor:

-            // Apply redaction
+                    # Apply the redaction
-            redactor.Apply(new RegexRedaction("\\d{2}\\s*\\d{2}[^\\d]*\\d{6}", new ReplacementOptions(System.Drawing.Color.Blue)));
-            redactor.Save();
-          }
+                    result = redactor.apply(reg_red)

+                    # Save the redacted document
+                    result_path = redactor.save()
           ```

 ############################# Support ############################